-Try not to do such things unless you have a really good reason to.
+Try not to do such things without a really good reason.
 It'll be unpleasant for people who use your page when expected behavior is broken.

 Depending on the browser, some events can't be intercepted at all.
 On Chrome, for example, the keyboard shortcut to close the current tab (CONTROL-W or COMMAND-W) cannot be handled by JavaScript.